 Is it Harmful?

-In short, no. Delta 8 interacts with a set of the body’s natural receptors, and mimics compounds that have been found to naturally exist inside humans.
+Delta 8 is not harmful.
+Delta 8 interacts with a set of the body’s natural receptors, and mimics compounds that have been found to naturally exist inside humans.
 All the evidence seems to point to the fact that there is no measurable harm during consumption, and the high feelings wear off within a few hours.
 Any changes to the body only happen over a long period of time or from habitual use, much like cannabis.

 What About Twenty Years Later?